 In the following example, cases are hospitals in 4 different regions of the U.S..
-The hospitals either have a medical school affiliation or not.
-The dependent variables are average length of time a patient stays at the hospital, and infection risk - the estimated probability that a patent will acquire an infection unrelated to what he or she caame in with.
-We will analyze these data as a two-way multivariate analysis of variance.
+The hospitals either have a medical school affiliation or no variables are average length of time a patient stays at the risk - the estimated probability that a patent will acquire to what he or she caame in with.
+We will analyze these data multivariate analysis of variance.

-The glm output starts with full univariate output for each DV.
-Then (for each effect tested) some multivariate output you ignore,
+The glm output starts with full univariate output for each I effect tested) some multivariate output you ignore,

-General Linear Models Procedure Multivariate Analysis of Variance Characteristic Roots and Vectors of: E Inverse H, where H = Type III SS&CP Matrix for REGION E = Error SS&CP Matrix Characteristic Root Percent Characteristic Ve ctor V'EV=1 1000 INFRISK STAY 0.14830859 95.46 -0.00263408 0.06067199 0.00705986 4.54 0.08806967 -0.03251114
+General Linear Models Procedure Multivariate Analysis of Variance

+Characteristic Roots and Vectors of: E Inverse \ H, where H = Type III SS&CP Matrix for REGION E = Error SS&CP Matrix

+V'EV=1 Vector Characteristic Percent Characteristic Root

+STAY INFRISK Root

+06067199 0.0 -0.00263408 95.46 0.14830859

+03251114 -0.0 0.08806967 4.54 0.00705986